 We have an amazing green space, which is open to the public right at the heart of Bearsden Cross.
 Our site includes formal gardens and woodland, which slopes down to Bearsden Tennis Club.
-Our church building is situated on the Roman Fort, which was built as one of the stations on the Antonine wall.
-To reflect our location, we have recently commissioned a Roman Soldier woodcarving ‘Maximus’ who now keeps watch over the lower lawn.
+Over the last few years we have worked to increase access so that more people from the local community can enjoy the space, tranquility and beauty of our gardens.

 If you would like to volunteer to support the maintenance of the gardens please get in touch via email@example.com.

 Our gardens are open to the public every day between 10 am and 5 pm.